JhoselinRam/scigrapher/README.md

   * `y` : An object containing the properties `start` and `end`.
     * The property `start` is the value at the bottom of the `y` axis.
     * The property `end` is the value at the top of the `y` axis.
-*  `callback` is a callback function that is run after the axis domain is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+*  `callback` is a function that is run after the axis domain is set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Why the `end` value of the `y` axis is at the top and not the bottom? :
 > Because of the convention of having the vertical axis values increase from bottom to top, this is a convention to follow for other similar properties.